akmn35/new.dist/README.md

 #> [1] 0.2056491
 ```

-`qgld` quantile function for the gamma-Lomax Distribution with
+`qgld` quantile function for the gamma-Lomax Distribution with shape(a,
-parameters shapes and beta parameter.
+alpha) and scale(beta) parameters.

 ``` r
 library(new.dist)